 Fortunately, digital sustainability offers a middle ground: companies can leverage technology to improve their supply chain processes, without harming local and non-local environmental settings alike.

 Digital sustainability initiatives for supply chains often involve the increased use of automation.
 Automated technology can contribute to more effective processes while improving supply chain speed and virtually eliminating human error.
 Businesses that migrate their online databases to the cloud can also use fewer servers to achieve the same goals, reducing carbon emissions in the process.

 Digital sustainability is quickly revolutionizing the way that many companies operate.
 Widely regarded as the newest pillar of business operations, sustainability has led many companies to enact digital sustainability strategies that reduce their overall environmental impact.

-Many companies have also begun voluntarily reporting progress in these sustainability measures, even including details in public shareholder meetings or by volunteering the information to the public through corporate newsletters or social media.
+Many companies have also begun reporting progress in their sustainability measures, even including details in public shareholder meetings.

 More Resources for Consumers

 Several solutions born from digital sustainability offer improved options for consumers.
 Increased digitization means that customers have access to more resources at their fingertips, whether that’s bank information, entertainment, or energy-use reports.